MisterMoody/twigTemplates/README.md

 The `.htaccess` file can do amazing things, but working with this file depends on the state of that project.
 During development, this file should be placed in the `public/` folder, however, during production this file should be placed in the root directory.
 Learn more about the [mod_rewrite rules](https://httpd.apache.org/docs/2.4/mod/mod_rewrite.html).

 The ```index.php``` file is like **a storage facility for the functionality** of the project.
 This file is setup to (a) register the TWIG API, (b) load templates from the `templates/` folder and (c) establish rendering methods for templates and the `$nav` variable that will create the sites overall global navigation.
----

 ![Index File](public/img/indexPHP.png)

 The first line **registers a call to the autoloader** (Twig API) using [Composers](https://getcomposer.org) built-in `autoload` function.
 > `require_once __DIR__ . '/../vendor/autoload.php';`

 This function automates the process for updating dependencies, which will ensure that the latest version for all dependencies are readily available.
 Without going in-depth, this short line of code does the heavy lifting for the `composer.json` and `composer.lock` files.

-Learn more about Composers [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading) funtion.
+Learn more about Composers [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading) function.

 The next two lines create an *environment* that accesses the `$loader` variable to properly amalgamate the two.
----

 The first part establishes the loader, which will **load templates from the file system**, database or other resources.
 Although absolute paths are supported, relative paths are preferred as it makes the cache keys independent of the root directory.
 > `$loader = new Twig_Loader_Filesystem(__DIR__ . '/../templates');`